LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Conclusions

 \section{Conclusions}

-We have introduced a new text deduplication technique, LSHBloom, that offers significant runtime and space savings over the current state-of-the-art technique, MinHashLSH.
-We also conducted a thorough study of deduplication quality between our technique and other state-of-the-art deduplication algorithms commonly used in LLM training pipelines, using a custom benchmark of 25,000 scientific articles.
-We find that even with extensive parameter tuning for conventional MinHashLSH, LSHBloom is extremely competitive in terms of its deduplication quality, with an F1 score within 10\% of the best achieved by MinHashLSH, while using far less storage and runtime.
-Using the peS2o dataset, we find that LSHBloom can feasibly scale to deduplicating billions of documents due to its low space requirements (a 180$\times$ space reduction from MinHashLSH) and relatively low wall clock time (3$\times$ speedup over MinHashLSH).
-In contrast, alternatives demonstrate either poor deduplication quality, excessive runtime, or prohibitive space requirements for extreme-scale datasets of this size.
-In the future, we aim to further reduce the wall clock time of LSHBloom by employing parallelization over subsets of text datasets when inserting them into our index---an approach that we expect to enable significant acceleration.
+We have introduced LSHBloom, a high-performance technique for internet-scale text deduplication.
+We contribute one of the first parameter tuning studies for several state-of-the-art text deduplication algorithms.
+We also conducted a thorough comparison of deduplication fidelity between state-of-the-art deduplication algorithms commonly used in LLM data pipelines, using their best settings on a custom synthetic benchmark of 50,000 scientific documents.
+We found that even following extensive parameter tuning of other methods, LSHBloom achieves state-of-the-art deduplication fidelity, with an F1 score within 1\% of that achieved by MinHashLSH, uses far less storage, and achieves significantly higher throughput.
+On the peS2o dataset of 39M documents, we showed that LSHBloom can feasibly deduplicate millions of records due to its small disk footprint (18$\times$ less than MinHashLSH) and high throughput (12$\times$ faster than MinHashLSH).
+Alternatives demonstrate either poor deduplication fidelity, inferior throughput, or prohibitive storage requirements.
+In summary, LSHBloom provides both the powerful deduplication fidelity of MinHashLSH and the scaling capacity of cheaper, heuristic deduplication algorithms.

+In the future, we will further enhance LSHBloom's throughput by carefully employing parallelization over subsets of text datasets when inserting them into our index.
+Additionally, though very useful, our synthetic benchmark has drawbacks---namely, in that it mainly emulates forms of duplication native to web scraping-based ingestion.
+Ideally, future work will involve benchmark datasets that cover more diverse forms of data duplication.